Hike, Van, Train

 No one knew better the effects of high altitude than indigenous peoples.
 Coca is the best natural medicine to combat altitude sickness.
 It was even considered sacred because of its curative powers and is still used in the same way now as it was in the time of the Incas.
 It contains iron, vitamins A, B1, B2 and calcium, among other nutrients.
 Coca makes it easier for your bloodstream to absorb oxygen, suppresses hunger, combats fatigue, headaches and can ease your stomach.
 Try drinking coca tea, which is found in the lobbies of most hotels in Cusco.

-As a Direct Local Tour operator we provide you with a duffel bag at your briefing and INCLUDE an extra pack horse which will carry up to 7 kgs or 14lbs including your 2.5kg sleeping bag, mattress and extra clothing.
+As a Direct Local Tour operator we provide you with a duffle bag at your briefing and INCLUDE an extra porter who will carry up to 7 kgs or 14lbs including your 2.5kg sleeping bag, mattress and extra clothing.

 We highly recommend a small backpack 30 to 40L for hiking in the day.
 A big backpack will not be allowed into Machu Picchu.
 The remainder of your belongings will be in your duffel bag at camp.